THE BROKEN OATH

 He vanished and reappeared behind her in a blink.

 "I didn't need protection.
-I needed you to stay."
+Keeping an eye on you.
+I needed you to suffer."

 Azrail whirled around, swinging her blade in an arc of energy.
 Abaddon caught it with his bare hand, stopping the strike inches from his face.